tweag/funflow/README.rst

     enabled for internal computations by providing suitable serialisation/deserialisation functions.

 - **Failure handling**.
 In a long-running workflow, failures are inevitable.
-FunFlow has support for handling failures inside workflows, and for resuming workflows from the last successful point once some external error has been corrected.
+Funflow has support for handling failures inside workflows, and for resuming workflows from the last successful point once some external error has been corrected.
 - Sequential and **parallel execution**.
-FunFlow executes sections of workflows in parallel where this is possible, and handles sequential execution where tasks have dependencies.
+Funflow executes sections of workflows in parallel where this is possible, and handles sequential execution where tasks have dependencies.
 - **Task distribution**.
 External steps can be serialised and run remotely.
-FunFlow includes a number of central coordinators which handle distributing steps among multiple machines:
+Funflow includes a number of central coordinators which handle distributing steps among multiple machines:

-  - An `in-memory <./funflow/src/Control/FunFlow/External/Coordinator/Memory.hs>`_
+  - An `in-memory <./funflow/src/Control/Funflow/External/Coordinator/Memory.hs>`_
     coordinator, useful for single-process computation.
-  - A `Redis based <./funflow/src/Control/FunFlow/External/Coordinator/Redis.hs>`_
+  - A `Redis based <./funflow/src/Control/Funflow/External/Coordinator/Redis.hs>`_
     coordinator.
-  - A `SQLite <./funflow/src/Control/FunFlow/External/Coordinator/SQLite.hs>`_
+  - A `SQLite <./funflow/src/Control/Funflow/External/Coordinator/SQLite.hs>`_
     coordinator, which uses a SQLite database as a shared location for task distribution.